NiklasSjodin/NiklasSjodin/README.md

 hobbies: ["Football", "Training", "Family"]
 ```

-## Goals
+## Ambition

-My goal is to become a competent full-stack .NET developer and create useful and efficient web applications.
+My ambition is to become a competent full-stack .NET developer and create useful and efficient web applications.
 I aspire to use my education to achieve this goal and make a positive impact in the industry.

 ## Contacts